 If you have a larger budget and are looking to invest in one of the more classic bikepacking brands, these are the most common options:

-- Salsa EXP Anything Cradle + Dry Sack ($180) (+ optional front pouch): Harness with a removable dry sack.
+- Salsa EXP Anything Cradle + Dry Sack ($220) (with optional front pouch): Harness with a removable dry sack.
 Mounting system is rigid metal, which makes it easier to position off the cables and eliminate tire rub.
-For this reason, I prefer it to the RockBros Front Roll bag, but it does come at a price.
+For this reason, I prefer it over the RockBros Front Roll bag, but it does come at a price.
 No easy straps for attaching a second bag, but you could rig something up.
 Optional front pouch is small and hard to open/close; I prefer the RockBros front pouch.

 - Revelate Designs Sweetroll ($110): harness with removable dry bag.
 Soft mounting points for crash resilience, and supposedly they are still quite stable (foam spacers included, similar system to RockBros).